Auroratide/auroratide.com/README.md

 I've written on testing components in [The What, How, and Why of Nicely Testing React Components](https://auroratide.com/posts/nicely-testing-react-components).
 Yeah I know it says React, but the core principles apply universally.

-In this codebase, tests live with the component they test.
-A good example is [DarkModeSwitch.spec.ts](/src/client/DarkModeSwitch/DarkModeSwitch.spec.ts).
+A good example is [DarkModeSwitch.spec.ts](/test/lib/design/DarkModeSwitch.spec.ts).

 ### Web Components